bigluster/qscustomproploader/readme.md

 * Add values to existing custom properties
 * Inline editing of uploaded property values

 ---
 ### Support
 <h5 style="color:red;">Enterprise Architecture team Power Tools are not officially supported by Qlik.
 Please do not contact Qlik support for help or support on this solution.</h5>
 <h5 style="color:green;">The Enterprise Architecture team does provide limited support for the Power Tools deployed publicly.</h5>
 <h5 style="color:#4183c4">Please use the issues list to provide feedback and identify bugs we can squash.</h5>

+---
+### Power Tool Code Details
+The custom property bulk loader is an Angular2 app running with nodejs on the back end for routing file upload and submission capabilities.
+The source code is available on this repository, but is not necessary to run the application.
+Please download the __[installer](https://github.com/eapowertools/qscustomproploader/blob/master/Install/setup.exe)__ to use the application.